 An example of how I might communicate a finding.
 I like to think about: what happened and why anyone should care.

-I got the chance to represent Google at uxRESEARCH Sydney on a panel about UX research life in October 2018 with two of my colleagues Jess and Ilias.
+I got the chance to represent Google at uxRESEARCH Sydney on a panel about life as a UX researcher in October 2018 with two of my colleagues Jess and Ilias.